Share this Article

 And you'll need reserves far beyond that down payment and closing money.
-Vladi points out that banks want to see that you'll have post-closing liquidity—enough to cover two years of mortgage and maintenance fees.
+Vladi points out that co-op boards want to see that you'll have post-closing liquidity—enough to cover two years of mortgage and maintenance fees.
 "On a $500,000 apartment, that could be about $80,000 after closing," he says.
-"That amount could be gifted, so people do that all the time if that's possible."

-If you're fortunate enough to have relatives who want to help you out with these expenses, they can do so, but Vladi cautions that you'll still need to have sufficient assets of your own.
-"Gifting is the easier way to go, but only if the buyer is financially capable with the right debt-to-income ratio, and has post-closing liquidity."
+A gift to cover these expenses is an option, if you're fortunate enough to have relatives who want to help you out, but Vladi cautions that you'll still need to have sufficient assets of your own.
+"Gifting is the easier way to go, but only if the buyer is financially capable with the right debt-to-income ratio, and has post-closing liquidity," he says.